Szymon-Michalak/iOS-Resources/blog/WhatIsAutomaticReferenceCounting.md

 This is what we call a retain cycle.

 We can prevent this retain cycle by making the delegate have a `weak` reference to the implementing object.
-Oftentimes, whenever a child object has a reference to its parent object, we’ll make it a `weak` reference in order to avoid this exact issue.
+Often times, whenever a child object has a reference to its parent object, we’ll make it a `weak` reference in order to avoid this exact issue.

 That’s why you’ll commonly see delegates declared with the `weak` keyword like this:
 ```swift